 By working on that initial plan with an aggressive deadline leading up to the ACA’s launch, we forged a bond with the CMO that continues to this day and allows us to attack the challenges of tomorrow with vigor and great collaboration.

-While managing chaos within ACA is probably unique, the opportunity to find success through deepening the CIO-CMO relationship isn’t.
+While doing this all within the chaos that is the ACA is probably unique, the opportunity to find success through deepening the CIO-CMO relationship isn’t.
 CIOs are well-served to partner with our CMOs in a way that allows for mutual success.
 Here are my five tips.

 1. Keep an open mind.
 The CMO is your friend and needs technology to be successful.
 The CMO just wants you to have a flexible approach that puts the focus on achieving the business’s needs.